 Let’s see the workflow in the above-mentioned architecture:

-- When you run the automation, complete automation code gets converted to JSON.
+- When you run the automation, the complete automation code gets converted to JSON.

 - Generated JSON is sent to the browser driver through JSON Wire Protocol Over HTTP.

 - Browser Driver executes commands on the respective browser over HTTP.

 - Browser Driver gets the response from the browser, which is sent back to you.

 Talking about the Selenium Drivers, you can download the drivers for your respective browser here.
 Place the driver on the PATH such as /usr/bin/, /usr/local/bin/ or at the current working directory.

 When you think of choosing a framework for test automation, you would probably like to have a comprehensive solution that fits any type of test like unit, functional, end-to-end, acceptance, and others.
 You would also want this framework to share common data, track how much time a test execution takes, execute prerequisites and tear down steps, and show reporting. pytest meets all these requirements.
 The pytest framework is one of the best open-source test frameworks that allows you to write test cases using Python.

 pytest eases web application testing and allows you to create simple yet scalable test cases in Selenium WebDriver.
 It is popular amongst the testers because of its simplicity, scalability, and pythonic nature.
 You can parallelly run specific tests or subsets of test cases.
 Test cases are written as functions, and test assertion failures are reported with actual values.
 You can use plugins to add code coverage, pretty reports, and parallel execution.
 If you create test cases in WebDriver then the pytest supports valuable functionalities like Log Events and Test Report Generation.
 Features like fixture, parameterize, Xfail, and skip make pytest more powerful.
 Since the pytest is widely popular amongst the QA community, check out the qualities of pytest and standard practices that should be followed while writing any test case in my previous blog.